siefkenj/IBLODEs/book/typst/modules/introduction.typ

 ordinary differential equations have solutions and cases of non-uniqueness are often contrived, this text opts to motivate the question of existence and uniqueness via an introduction to boundary value problems.
-(But, instead of answering the very hard question of conditions for the existence and uniqueness of solutions to boundary value problems, we state the standard theorems for ordinary differential equations.)
+(But, instead of answering the very hard question of conditions for the existence and uniqueness of solutions to boundary value problems, we state the standard theorems for initial value problems.)

 This book is grouped into modules.
 Each module contains exposition about a subject, practice problems (for students to work on by themselves), and core exercises (for students to work on with